pravega/pravega-operator/README.md

 Pravega requires a long term storage provider known as Tier2 storage.
 Several Tier2 storage providers are supported:

 - Filesystem (NFS)
+  - Google Filestore (please refer to https://console.cloud.google.com/filestore)
 - DellEMC ECS
 - HDFS (must support Append operation)
-- NFS
-  - Google Filestore (please refer to https://console.cloud.google.com/filestore)

 An instance of a Pravega cluster supports only one type of Tier2 storage which is configured during cluster provisioning and cannot be changed once provisioned.
 The required provider is configured using the `Pravega/Tier2` section of the PravegaCluster resource.
 You must provide one and only one type of storage configuration.